containers/podman-desktop/website/docs/Installation/linux-install.md

 ### 2. Using [Flatpak](https://flatpak.org/setup/) application from [Downloads](/downloads/linux)

 :::infoPrerequisite
-Make sure Flatpak is set up in your distribution.
+Verify Flatpak is set up in your distribution.
 Click [here](https://flatpak.org/setup/) to learn more about setting up Flatpak.
 :::

 Open the Terminal and go to Downloads directory.